Appsilon/r-lambda-workflow/README.md

 2. Configure credentials: `aws configure` (provide: AWS Access Key ID, AWS Secret Access Key, Default region name)
 3. You need a Key Pair to be able to connect to EC2 instances.
 If you do not have one, you can create it in the Amazon EC2 console or using `aws cli`: `aws ec2 create-key-pair --key-name [key name] >> [file name].pem`.
 You will have to provide the path to the private key as a script argument (`-k` flag) in the next steps.

+Note: the instance will use your default security group.
+Make sure that it is open for incoming traffic from your IP on port 22, so that the script can connect and install needed packages on the instance.

 ## Basic R Layer

 1. Run `./setup_r_instance.py -k [path to private key]`.
 It will create EC2 instance, install R and download the archive `R.zip`.
 Check `./setup_r_instance.py --help` for options.
 You have to provide at least the path to the private key (`-k`).
 Script by deafult terminates the instance.
 If you want to prevent it set `-t=False`.